longlamduc/Intek-Sprite-Detection/README.md

 **WARNING: You are NOT ALLOWED to use any computer vision libraries (e.g. [OpenCV](https://opencv.org/) and others), but image processing (e.g., [Python Image Library](https://python-pillow.org/)) and scientific computing (e.g, [Numpy](https://numpy.org/)) libraries!**

-Write a function `find_sprites` that takes an argument `image` (a [`Image`](https://pillow.readthedocs.io/en/stable/reference/Image.html) object) and an optional argument `transparent_color` (an integer if the image format is grayscale, or a tuple `(red, green, blue)` if the image format is `RGB`) that identifies the transparent color of the image.
+Write a function `find_sprites` that takes an argument `image` (a [`Image`](https://pillow.readthedocs.io/en/stable/reference/Image.html) object).

+This function accepts an optional argument `transparent_color` (an integer if the image format is grayscale, or a tuple `(red, green, blue)` if the image format is `RGB`) that identifies the transparent color of the image.
 The function ignores any pixels of the image with this color.

 If this argument `transparent_color` is not passed, the function determines the transparent color of the image as follows: